Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 A few years back I was called in to work with a D-I team by the assistant coaches.
 It was explained to me that the head coach wasn’t really interested in what we were going to be doing because he didn’t believe in any of this “mental crap.”
 As a result he never came to any of our 5 meetings over the course of the season.
 I doubt that he had any clue what his closed mindedness was modeling for his players.
 In private, the assistant coaches complained to me that the head coach was incredibly negative; always putting the players down and just flat out not doing his job.
 He wasn’t teaching them.
 He just yelled and swore at them for what they did wrong and offered no constructive or positive feedback.
 In our team meetings, the players bitterly complained to me about this and the head coach’s failure to listen to and teach them.
 They had no confidence and felt that the head coach didn’t really believe in them.
 Furthermore, they felt frustrated by his refusal to accept any kind of feedback from them and felt hopeless to change the situation.

-As much as I may walk on water as a sports psychologist, I don’t feel like I even got off the bottom on this one.
+As much as I may walk on water as a Sports Performance Consultant, I don’t feel like I even got off the bottom on this one.
 Truth be told, my efforts, just like the those of the players and the assistant coaches, were doomed from the start because the head coach was negative, closed minded and totally unaware of the impact of his words and actions on those around him.
 He simply walked around on a daily basis completely out of touch with the reality of his situation!
 He had absolutely no clue what was really going on for his players and apparently didn’t really care.
 How else can we explain his attitude and behaviors?
 As a coach you certainly wouldn’t want this kind of athlete on your squad.
 How can you expect to be successful, when you conduct yourself in this manner?
 This is NOT a winning attitude!

 As your new season starts, how about a good dose of courage?
 Courage to be self-aware enough to take an honest look at who you are in relation to your players and assistants.
 Courage to be open minded.
 Courage to be open to feedback from those around you, even if you don’t like the feedback.
 NO ONE can achieve a high level of success without introspection.
 NO ONE can reach his/her goals without self-awareness.
 NO ONE can develop a WINNING ATTITUDE without feedback!
 Remember, FEEDBACK IS THE BREAKFAST OF CHAMPIONS!